otto-de-legacy/turing-microservice/README.md

 > "We can only see a short distance ahead, but we can see plenty there that needs to be done."<br/>- Alan Turing

-This is the common basis for some of otto.de's microservices.
-It is written in Node.js using the [express framework](https://github.com/strongloop/express).
+A common basis for Node.js microservices.

 ## Breaking changes